Is a female director heading for Star Trek?

 He also points out that it's been much more difficult for women to break into the film world.

-"Look at Alice Troughten (Doctor Who, Merlin, Atlantis) and Rachel Talalay - TV has really given them an outlet for their work."
+"Look at Alice Troughton (Doctor Who, Merlin, Atlantis) and Rachel Talalay - TV has really given them an outlet for their work."

 In fact, Talalay has directed films such as Tank Girl and Freddie's Dead: The Final Nightmare but more recently has found success with TV's Doctor Who, Sherlock and Riverdale.